How to Create a Writing Plan For Any Type of Writing Task

 Revise your paper

 Read and reread your draft/s to make sure they’re written according to the requirements of the task at hand.
 Check your thesis statement and whether your arguments and conclusions support it.
 Make changes and add details if necessary.
+You can even make edits on your iPhone.

 Edit and proofread